Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 1. Jack Hall Gang Treasure Hunt

-Once you progress past chapter 1 in Red Dead Redemption 2, the Van der Lind gang settles in Horseshoe Overlook.
+Once you progress past chapter 1, the Van der Lind gang settles in Horseshoe Overlook.
 You'll now be able to contribute to the camp, complete missions, explore the world, and make more money.

 By completing the Jack Hall Treasure Hunt, you'll obtain two gold bars!
 Each gold bar can be sold to a fence for a whopping $500 each!
 To start the treasure hunt, travel just west of Flatneck and northeast of Bard's Crossing.
 Speak to the man wandering the area to start a cutscene.